RCLS Student Scholars 2023-2024 Program Applications Now Open

 - Fellows affiliated with the Center—including former senior legal and policy national security officials, among many others—are also invited to draw upon the pool of Student Scholars for research assistance, as are the Center’s Faculty Directors.

-- Student Scholars will provide research and support for Just Security staff and contribute to articles on the forum, and there may be opportunities to publish original writing.
+- Student Scholars will provide research and support for Just Security staff and contribute to articles on the forum, and may enjoy opportunities to publish original writing.

-- Additionally, Student Scholars will be expected to attend the Center’s events and panel discussions where possible; will be invited to participate in certain RCLS private convenings; and will be encouraged to participate in the national security law and policy community that the Center works to cultivate at NYU Law.
+- Additionally, Student Scholars will be expected to attend the Center’s events and panel discussions; will be invited to participate in certain RCLS private convenings; and will be encouraged to participate in the national security law and policy community that the Center works to cultivate at NYU Law.